Meet the Team

 Dr Rachel Bowen.

 Originally from Llanelli, I studied history at Cardiff University and was awarded a PhD in 2006.
 My research interests cover the late medieval and early modern period.
 I am particularly interested in gender, sexuality and identity and my PhD research focused on interpretations of the body in medieval and early modern England.
-I previously taught topics such as nationality, disability, hermaphrodites and transvestites at Cardiff University’s Centre for Lifelong Learning and I recently also contributed an MA module on the early modern body and identity at Swansea University.
+I previously taught topics such as nationality, disability, hermaphrodites and transvestites with Continuing & Professional Education and I recently also contributed an MA module on the early modern body and identity at Swansea University.
 I have worked in a variety of non-academic roles: in the civil service, as a music librarian, policy officer at a mental health charity and am currently Policy Manager at the Federation of Small Businesses Wales.
 In my spare time I enjoy cooking, running and endure watching the Llanelli Scarlets.

 Dr Daniela Hofmann.

 I may not be Cardiff-born, but I am definitely Cardiff-bred!
 I completed my BA, Ma and PhD in the School of History and Archaeology and have also taught undergraduates here over a number of years.
 My research interests are pre-historic archaeology, the architecture, art and burial customs of Neolithic central Europe, as well as archaeological theory more generally.
 After two years working as an Early Careers fellow at Oxford University, and another brief spell at Cardiff on a project about radiocarbon dating, I am now working as a junior lecturer at Hamburg University.
 And you thought explaining theory in English was bad…

 Dr Gethin Matthews